DexFruit: Dexterous Manipulation and Gaussian Splatting Inspection of Fruit: Method

 \subsubsection{Data Pre-Processing}

-Videos of the entire target strawberry are first collected using a web-cam and then fed directly through COLMAP \cite{schoenberger2016mvs} to obtain sparse points and camera poses of each frame.
-We then pass each frame into our custom trained YOLOv12 \cite{tian2025yolov12attentioncentricrealtimeobject} bruising segmentation model for predicted bruise masks.
-This model was fine-tuned on two thousand hand-labeled images which we collected separately from our experiments.
-We also apply Grounded SAM 2 (GSAM2) \cite{ren2024grounded} for segmented strawberry masks.
+\review{Videos of the entire target strawberry are first collected using a web-cam mounted on a turntable.
+To ensure good coverage of the entire surface the strawberry is suspended on two pieces of fishing line as shown in Fig. \ref{fig:gripper}}.
+These images are then fed directly through COLMAP \cite{schoenberger2016mvs} to obtain sparse points and camera poses of each frame.
+We then pass each frame into our custom fine-tuned YOLOv12 \cite{tian2025yolov12attentioncentricrealtimeobject} bruising segmentation model for predicted bruise masks. \review{We fine-tuned the model on two thousand hand-labeled images of store-bought strawberries, with bruise masks manually annotated using open-source data labeling tools.
+The final segmentation model utilized in experiments achieved 94.2\% precision, 89.5\% recall, and 84.7\% Intersection Over Union (IoU) for our evaluation dataset of 162 images.} We also apply SAM 2 \cite{ravi2024sam2} to retrieve segmented strawberry masks.